NASA-AMMOS/BSL/docs/api/04-examples-and-mocks.md

 ## Key Management

-The keys used by the example SCs registered in the Mock BPA Cryptographic Library instance are obtained from a file using the JSON Web Key (JWK) format of RFC 7517 @cite rfc7517.
+The keys used by the example SCs registered in the Mock BPA's Cryptographic Library instance are obtained from a file using the JSON Web Key (JWK) format of RFC 7517 @cite rfc7517.

 The implementation to support these SCs only handles symmetric keys and only the minimal header parameters needed for key ID ("kid") and key material itself.